abbywysopal/cs254_project/README.md

 # cs254_project

-$ python cpusim_generator.py
+$ python3 cpusim_generator.py

-generates 200 assembly files with 4 to 36 instrcutions in each
+generates 500 assembly files with 4 to 36 instrcutions in each

-$ python cpusim.py
+$ python3 cpusim.py

 runs each assembly file in "tests/data" through the pipeline

+$ python3 create_json.py

+creates a json file for each assembly file and output file pair